KeithHedlund13/filmThickness/README.md

-# biref
-Identifying the birefringence of materials from colour analysis
+Determines the thickness of ultra-thin smectic films using reflected light microscopy color data.